Skip to content

 Grouping ()

-Allowed functions: len, str, int, float, bool, abs, min, max
+Allowed functions: len, str, int, float, bool, abs, min, max, random

 Usage Examples